senna1128/mlakolar.github.io/content/authors/mladen-kolar/_index.md

 - Principal Investigator
 ---

-Mladen Kolar is Associate Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.
+Mladen Kolar is an Associate Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.
 His research is focused on high-dimensional statistical methods, graphical models, varying-coefficient models and data mining, driven by the need to uncover interesting and scientifically meaningful structures from observational data.